10th Annual Walter Lippmann Memorial Oration

 Click here for more information about the event and to book your tickets.

 Special thanks to our major Partner Language Loop

 The Walter Lippmann Memorial Oration is held each year to commemorate the outstanding work of one of ECCV’s founders, Walter Lippmann, who was a strong advocate, over a long period of time, for many issues relating to ethnic communities within Victoria and throughout Australia.

-This year the Oration will be delivered by Professor Marcia Langton AM, in commemoration of the United Nations Year of Indigenous Languages.
+The 2020 Oration was cancelled due to the COVID-19 pandemic restrictions.
+The 2019 Oration was delivered by Professor Marcia Langton AM, to mark the United Nations Year of Indigenous Languages.

 Professor Langton is an anthropologist and geographer, and since 2000 has held the Foundation Chair of Australian Indigenous Studies at the University of Melbourne.
 She has produced a large body of knowledge in the areas of political and legal anthropology, Indigenous agreements and engagement with the minerals industry, and Indigenous culture and art.

 In 1993, she was made a member of the Order of Australia in recognition of her work in anthropology and the advocacy of Aboriginal rights.

 Read our event media release here.